-The latter is often portrayed as a warmongering "party for the rich", while the former is often portrayed as a bunch of corporate sell-outs that constantly "betrays their base" and that has moved too far to the political center in many key issues.
-And in many places both parties are portrayed as fully pro-war, fully pro-corporatism, and fully pro-big government and are both working for the Federal Reserve in taking away your constitutional rights.
+The latter is often portrayed as a warmongering Bible-thumping "party for the rich", while the former is often portrayed as a bunch of cowardly corporate sell-out hippies that constantly "betray their base" and that has moved too far to the political center in many key issues, if not being outright ineffectual.
+In many places both parties are portrayed as fully pro-war, fully pro-corporatism, and fully pro-big government, and both working for the Federal Reserve in taking away your constitutional rights.

 Every single US president since JFK

 JFK is often regarded in the media, especially

 in alternative news and conspiracy media as the last "true" American president.
 And every single president after his death was often seen as incompentant or comprimising at best, or a corrupt puppet or pawn of either Israel, Big Corporations, the Military-Industrial complex or the Federal Reserve